 The speech and debate department provides students with a breadth of opportunities in debate (congressional, public forum and Lincoln-Douglas formats) and speech events.
 The lifelong value of written and oral communication skills are emphasized within an environment that encourages students to participate in local, regional and national tournament competitions.
 There is an emphasis on critical thinking, research, argumentation and presentation.
 Travel fees apply for tournament competitions.
-All courses in Speech and Debate count as Extra Period Options and can be taken in addition to their full academic loads.
+All courses in Speech and Debate count as Extra Period Options.